2023 Property Value Update

 Home prices in Montgomery County have been off the charts, and now our property values are catching up to the robust real estate market seen across the state and the country.
 As a result of these record-setting sales prices, property owners should expect to see record-setting property value increases with this update.

-Notices of tentative new property values will be sent to most Montgomery County property owners in Summer 2023.
-If a property owner disagrees with their tentative new value, we invite them to schedule an informal review session with our office to discuss their property in detail.
-These meetings will take place in late summer or early fall.
+Notices of tentative new property values were sent to most Montgomery County property owners in Summer 2023.
+If a property owner disagrees with their new value, we invite them to file an appeal with the Board of Revision (BOR).
+Property owners can file appeals with the BOR between January 1 and April 1, 2024.

-If you have questions about your tentative value, please call our Property Owner Hotline at 937-224-8927.
+If you have questions about your new value, please call our Property Owner Hotline at 937-224-8927.

 Spanish language assistance is available by contacting Stephanie Patino-Garfias, community engagement specialist, at 937-225-4855 or [email protected].